 The Clippers also challenge high school students to participate in the Read to Achieve "Short Story and Poetry Slam N' Jam" by taking time out to celebrate the written word through a creative short story, poem or rap.
 All students participate in the program in a quest to become Los Angeles Clippers Student Reading All-Stars.

 LA Clippers Math Hoops is a fast-paced basketball board game and mobile app that allows students to learn fundamental math skills through direct engagement with the real statistics of their favorite players.
 The NBA Math Hoops curriculum is tied to Common Core State Standards and 21st Century Learning Skills, and it has been shown to improve students’ basic math skills and understanding of statistics, in addition to their interpersonal skills, driving them to collaborate more effectively with their peers.

 The LA Clippers have partnered with local youth organizations to lend an assist with community based mentorship initiatives.
 The Mentorship Assist Zone program supports local organizations with mentorship recruitment, student incentives, speakers, cultural experiences and group outings.
 While the program supports all youth mentorship, it has a special emphasis on organizations serving youth in underserved communities and young men of color.

 The LA Clippers are pleased to offer an opportunity to assist college-bound students.
 Six $4,000 Stay In School Scholarships will be offered to seniors planning to attend a four-year college beginning in the fall of 2018.
 Scholarships will be made available to students residing in the greater Los Angeles area.
-Applications can be submitted until February 23, 2018.
+Below are your 2017-18 Stay in School Scholarship recipients.